sandeep1324/Employee_management_MernApp/README.md

 # CRUD_Application_Node
-In this project, I have created anode CRUD application with express and mongodb.
+In this project, I have created an Employee management web app using node, express and mongodb.

 #### To Run this project Clone it and install modules using
 ```